 How to Submit: Online Submission Form

-Selection Announcement: Early May.
-Selection includes a $190 artist participation fee that includes complimentary membership to the August Wilson African American Cultural Center.
+Selection: Artists will be notified directly early May.
+Selection includes a $190 honorarium and complimentary one-year membership to the August Wilson African American Cultural Center.

 - Name listed in all AWAACC playbill listings and festival program books